You are currently viewing Goen Tshephu Ney, the Third Draphu Maratika of Guru Rinpoche

 Also Read: Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants

 As per the Guru Rinpoche’s prophecy, Zhabdrung Ngawang Namgyel traveled to Punakha in search of a location for the Drukpa seat, leading him to Goen Tshephu Ney.
 He meditated at Goen Tshephu Ney.
 While meditating, the jealous Shangpa progenies, using their occult power crashed down meteors.
-But the Zhabdrung’s power diverted them to the cypress tree in front of the room where Zhabdrung was putting in.
+But Zhabdrung’s power diverted them to the cypress tree in front of the room where Zhabdrung was putting in.
 The split tree can still be seen today.

 In Goen Tshephu, Guru Rinpoche appeared in person and advised Zhabdrung to construct Pungthang Dewa Chenpoi Phodrang to propagate Buddha dharma.
 Guardian deities of Palden Drukpa too appeared and submitted to support this noble mission.